hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 If everything is ok, you will be logged on the remote server.
 To logoff, simply type: exit and Return.
 If it doesn't work, well...

-On the RT-1080 terminal emulator, **please execute manually each rsync commands** listed on the post-mount script:
+On the RT-1080 terminal emulator, **please execute manually each rsync commands** used in one of the scripts.

+Why?

 1. to make sure that there is no syntax error in the command
 2. to confirm if you need a swap space, or not...